maxgrossman10/housing-affordability-toms-river/README.md

 At its current stage, the repository contains the early mapping and data-integration work needed to support that larger affordability model.

 ## What the project does right now

-The code in this repository currently does two core things:

-1. Builds a parcel-level map for Toms River using Ocean County parcel geometry and MOD-IV assessment data.
-   This includes parcel boundaries, address fields, tax values, sales values, and selected building-related attributes.

-2. Builds a FEMA flood-hazard map for Toms River by clipping FEMA flood-zone polygons to the township footprint and exporting the result as an interactive web map.

-These scripts establish the local spatial foundation for later affordability analysis, insurance-cost estimation, and dashboard development.
+- loads Ocean County parcel geometry for Toms River Township
+- joins selected MOD-IV property assessment attributes to parcel boundaries
+- clips FEMA flood-hazard polygons to the Toms River study area
+- downloads, merges, and clips DEM elevation raster data for the local area
+- identifies parcels intersecting mapped FEMA flood-hazard zones
+- computes parcel-level elevation statistics from the DEM
+- exports an interactive Folium map showing flood zones and flood-intersecting parcels

 ## Why this project exists